Kat Robertson

 I am also a founding member of the Postgraduate Society for Psychology, Auditory, Speech, and Therapies (PAST) at the University of Canterbury, where I previously held the positions of Communications Officer and President.

-Since handing in my Masters thesis in March 2025 I am taking a break from full-time academia and am enjoying learning how to paint and decorate.
+Since handing in my Masters thesis in March 2025 I have been taking a break from full-time academia to pursue other interests before committing to a PhD.
 The work I have taken on is flexible, and I am still open to part-time research assistant and teaching work.